 Avoid When You Can

-As starters or freshers, or even passionate people, we can sometimes let our fishing energy and water thrill take us in the wrong direction.
+As starters, fishermen, or even passionate people, we can sometimes let our fishing energy and water thrill take us in the wrong direction.
 If you know that a couple of hours or even minutes later, the waters are expected to turn nasty, turn around.

 Do not let your emotions get the better of you.
 Avoid rough waters whenever you can.

 Like I said earlier, none of these boats are crafted for you to enjoy rough waters.
-The most they can offer you is a predictable, safe landing if you decide to use common sense.
+The most they can offer you is a predictable, safe landing if you use common sense.

 Thus, use your sound mind and choose safety over fun whenever danger rings.